Topological multi-mode waveguide QED: Spontaneous emission features in multi-mode waveguide QED

-\emph{Spontaneous emission features in topological multi-mode waveguide QED} After having characterized the multi-mode waveguide emerging at the HH lattice edges, let us now see how coupling emitters to it leads to several unique phenomena.
+Let us now see how coupling emitters to the edge of the HH lattice leads to several unique phenomena.
 First, let us note that since the emitter probes the system at fixed frequency, $\omega_e$, one can control the number of modes that will be relevant for its dynamics just by adjusting its relative detuning with the bath energies.
-A magnitude that evidences that control is the Markovian decay rate, $\Gamma(\omega_e)$, defined by~\cite{CohenTannoudji1998}:
+A magnitude that evidences that control is the Markovian decay rate defined by~\cite{CohenTannoudji1998}:

-being $\ket{E_B}$ are the bath eigenstates, i.e., $H_B\ket{E_B}=E_B\ket{E_B}$, for the considered configuration.
+being $\ket{E_B}$ the bath eigenstates, i.e., $H_B\ket{E_B}=E_B\ket{E_B}$, for the considered configuration.
 In Fig.~\ref{fig:2}(b), we plot in blue solid line the expected $\Gamma(\omega_e)$ for an emitter coupled to the edge of a HH lattice for $\phi=1/25$ as a function of $\omega_e$.
 There, we see how the expected decay rate abruptly increases from one band-gap to the other as the emitter's energies is varied.
 The jumps occur when the emitter's energy $\omega_e$ starts crossing the Landau level energies, indicated in shaded yellow region in the figure, due to the emergence of another edge mode that couples to the emitter.
-Note also that the decay rate remains almost constant along the whole band-gap region, except for a deviation that occurs due to the non-linear energy dispersion of the modes, that becomes more prominent for the larger band-gaps.
-As shown in Ref.~\cite{SupMatDirectional}, this quasi-quantized behaviour is well captured by our effective model, which gives a semi-analytical approximation for the decay rates into the different topological channels:
+Note also that the decay rate remains almost constant along the whole band-gap region, except for a deviation that occurs due to the non-linear energy dispersion of the modes.
+As shown in Ref.~\cite{SupMatDirectional}, this quasi-quantized behaviour is well captured by our effective model, which gives a semi-analytical approximation for the decay rates into the different topological channels $\Gamma_l (\omega_e)$, that reproduces the non-linear dependence with the frequency, i.e.